Physical & Occupational Therapy

 Orthopaedic physicians coordinate their patients’ plan of care with physical and occupational therapists.
 This collaboration is an essential part of providing a continuum of quality orthopaedic care while helping patients achieve their personal functional goals.

-The Division of Physical/Occupational Therapy consists of a total of 11 physical and occupational therapists at the main clinic and eight occupational therapists located in the hand surgery clinic.
+There ar 11 physical and occupational therapists at the main clinic and eight occupational therapists located in the hand surgery clinic.
 Our rehabilitation staff includes certified therapists.

 - Soft tissue injuries

 - Muscle strains